bitgio/mammography-cnn-classification/README.md

 - Mass-Test Full Mammogram Images (DICOM) → final testing
 - Mass-Test ROI and Cropped Images (DICOM) → interpretability (Grad-CAM comparison with lesion regions)

-Note: The dataset is not included in this repository due to its large size and usage restrictions.
+Note: The dataset is not included in this repository due to its large size and in compliance with the TCIA data usage policy.
+Metadata CSV files may be added in future updates to support reproducibility.

-However, you can access and download the dataset directly from [The Cancer Imaging Archive - CBIS-DDSM](https://www.cancerimagingarchive.net/collection/cbis-ddsm/).
+The image dataset can be accessed and downloaded directly from [The Cancer Imaging Archive - CBIS-DDSM](https://www.cancerimagingarchive.net/collection/cbis-ddsm/).

+Data Citation (required by TCIA):
+Sawyer-Lee, R., Gimenez, F., Hoogi, A., & Rubin, D. (2016).
+Curated Breast Imaging Subset of Digital Database for Screening Mammography (CBIS-DDSM) [Data set].
+The Cancer Imaging Archive.
+[DOI: 10.7937/K9/TCIA.2016.7O02S9CY](https://doi.org/10.7937/K9/TCIA.2016.7O02S9CY)

 ## Objective